Minimum Description Length Recurrent Neural Networks

 \section{Experiments}

-We ran tasks based on several classical formal-language learning challenges, focusing on cases that require unbounded memory for purposes such as counting.
-These tasks offer a mixture of deterministic and probabilistic expectations, therefore testing the ability of a learner to work on probabilistic and symbolic-like predictions.
-In addition to showing that the MDL learner performs well on a test set, we will provide proofs that it performs well on the whole infinite language under consideration.
+We ran tasks based on several classical formal-language learning challenges.
+We use both deterministic and probabilistic expectations to test the ability of a learner to work on probabilistic and symbolic-like predictions.
+In addition to showing that the MDL learner performs well on test sets, we provide proofs that it performs well on the whole infinite language under consideration.